albn-itu/uni-notes/semester-7/ML/notes/ML/Dispositions.md

         - AKA turning the rows into columns and the columns into rows
         - $A^T_{ij} = A_{ji}$
         - Example: $\begin{bmatrix}1 & 2 & 3 \\ 4 & 5 & 6\end{bmatrix}^T = \begin{bmatrix}1 & 4 \\ 2 & 5 \\ 3 & 6\end{bmatrix}$
+    - Determinant
+        - The determinant of a matrix is a scalar value that can be computed from the elements of a square matrix.
+        - The linear set of equations given in the matrix has a unique solution if and only if the determinant is not zero.
+        - It is the volume of a matrix, if the determinant is zero then the matrix is flat and has no volume.
+        - Denoted $det(\mathbf{A})$ or $|\mathbf{A}|$
     - Multiplication
         - Multiplication is only possible if the columns of the left matrix is the same as the number of rows.
 AKA if $\mathbf{A}$ is $m$-by-$n$ and $\mathbf{B}$ is $n$-by-$p$.
             - Then the resulting matrix is the $m$-by-$p$ matrix $\mathbf{C}$.